See if UPIKE is a good fit for you and take the next steps in becoming a student.

 Note: This budget is typically based on 10 months.
 The first disbursement will be in mid-August and the second in mid-January.
 Please budget your personal and household costs in accordance with these payment dates.

-A request for a tuition fee refund requires written notification to Eric McLaughlin the assistant Dean of Student Affairs, Graduate and Health Professions.
+A request for a tuition fee refund requires written notification to Candice Stadler the assistant Dean of Student Affairs, Graduate and Health Professions.
 This request must be received before the close of business during the week in which the refund is requested.
 A request for a tuition fee refund requires prior written notification of withdrawal from KYCOM.
 The tuition fee refund shall be prorated as follows:

 No course, clerkship or rotation will be credited toward promotion, graduation or subsequent credit if a student has not paid the required tuition and fees, including any additional tuition incurred by repeating any portion of the regular program.
 UPIKE’s Board of Trustees reserves the right to change the schedule of tuition and fees, without advance notice, and to make such changes applicable to present as well as future students of KYCOM, and to establish additional fees or charges for special services whenever, in their opinion, such actions are deemed advisable.

-All inquiries concerning the above policies and all requests for refunds should be directed to Eric McLaughlin the Assistant Dean of Student Affairs, Graduate and Health Professions.
+All inquiries concerning the above policies and all requests for refunds should be directed to Candice Stadler the Assistant Dean of Student Affairs, Graduate and Health Professions.